Pumpkin Cupcakes with Cream Cheese Frosting

 When it comes to pumpkin desserts, cupcakes have to be my favorite.
-Pumpkin purée makes cakes extra moist and the pumpkin pie spice in these cupcakes is so prevalent you just can’t say no. Top each pumpkin cupcake with cream cheese frosting and you have the perfect fall dessert!
+Pumpkin purée makes cakes extra moist and the pumpkin pie spice in these cupcakes is so prevalent you just can’t say no. Top each pumpkin cupcake with cream cheese frosting (its the same recipe I use for my apple spice cake) and you have the perfect fall dessert!

 Why this recipe works: Pumpkin spice cupcakes have pumpkin puree, brown sugar and pumpkin pie spice for the ultimate pumpkin flavor.
 The cinnamon cream cheese frosting complements the cupcake’s flavor palette perfectly.

 How to make pumpkin cupcakes